FOUNDATIONS IN CONTEMPLATIVE CARE

 In addition, participants commit to completing 50 hours of volunteer carepartnership (contemplative care work) either in-person or online by the time of the last class in May.
 100 hours is strongly suggested and is required for those taking the class for credit.

-Participants may serve as a volunteer carepartner at hospitals, hospices, and other health centers, as well as community centers and senior centers either in-person or online.
 Students complete clinical hours where geographically convenient and are responsible for securing their own clinical placements.
 NYZC will give you a letter of introduction that you can provide to potential placements.

 No. Each of us has the capacity to embrace the suffering of another person and the ability to partner with them in compassionately alleviating suffering.